paketphp/fram/README.md

 ### Router

-Router matches HTTP method and URI with a View.
+Router matches HTTP method and URI with a Route, a Route has a View.

 Routers included in the framework

-* SimpleRouter - simple string matching to a View class.
+* SimpleRouter - simple string matching against uri
+* FastRouteRouter - uses FastRoute for Routing

 ### ViewFactory